Open Accessibility Menu

 2. Sticky customers

 A successful direct-to-consumer business attracts sticky customers who come back again and again, generating repeat revenue at good margins.
 To measure a company’s performance, we estimate the average lifetime value of each customer and divide it by what it costs to acquire that customer.
-This metric is one of the most important indicators for direct-to-consumer businesses.
+This metric is one of the most important indicators for D2C businesses.

 3. Good customer reviews